M72 LAW: Canada

-As of 21 February 2023, Canada has supplied 4500 M72s to Ukraine for use in the Russo-Ukrainian War.
-These are likely the M72A5-C1 designation.
+As of 21 February 2023, Canada has supplied 4,500 M72s to Ukraine for use in the Russo-Ukrainian War.
+These are of the M72A5-C1 designation.

 Finland

 The M72 LAW is used in the Finnish Army (some 70,000 pieces), where it is known under the designations 66 KES 75 (M72A2, no longer in service) and 66 KES 88 (M72A5).
 In accordance with the weapon's known limitations, a pair of "tank-buster" troops crawl to a firing position around 50 to 150 m away from the target, bringing with them four to six LAWs, which are then used in rapid succession until the target is destroyed or incapacitated.
-Due to its low penetration capability, it is used mostly against lightly-armored targets.
+Due to its low penetration capability, it is used mostly against lightly armored targets.
 The M72 is the most common anti-tank weapon in the Finnish Army.
 Finland has recently upgraded its stocks to the M72 EC LAW Mk.I version.
 It is designated 66 KES 12 Claimed penetration for the M72 EC LAW is 450 mm of rolled homogeneous armor steel plate, nearly twice that of the M72A2.
 It also fields the bunker-buster version that contains 440 g of DPX-6 explosive, named M72 ASM RC, and locally designated 66 KES 12 RAK.
 The oldest version of the 66 KES 75 is now retired.

+Israel

+Having first arrived in Israel during The Yom Kippur War as part of Operation Nickel Grass, the LAW is the primary light anti tank weapon of the Israeli infantry, and has been used extensively throughout the different wars and conflicts, including the current Gaza war.